lmkr/dat110-nrf/README.md

 - introdusere muligheten for at pakker går tapt på nettverket.
 - oppgave med å sette opp en enkelt netberk via rammeverket
 - legge til et eksempel med bare two host on to router forbundet i en linje, kjøre dette eksempel først og så utvide

+- Use of Before Class to avoid starting up the network each time.
+For routing which does not have side effects that should be unproblematic.
+- Add support for multiple nifs on hosts + routing on hosts to select correct interface
+- check that cloning is done properly upon transmission on links.
+- exercise with implementing hop-count + killing of datagrams
+- use generics to provide better support for different types of datagrams
+- implement better critera for stop of test than timout?
+- add graphical visualisation and interaction in relation to forwarding and routing.
+- what type of license fo vine, rdt, and nrf frameworks?
+- configure network with a routing loop based on one of the predefined examples.
+- exercise to setup network, including routes
+- exercuse to change a route
+- terminology: forwarding tables vs. routing tables
+- (network) interface vs. java interface
+- exercise with the stopable abstraction